 14%.
 Let’s think about that.
 Could you potentially invest the money instead, in a home or retirement, netting out positive?

-Stocks have earned about 11% over time, though we can likely only expect 7-8% moving forward.
-Home prices generally grow slightly faster than the rate of inflation (more in some cities), which has been 3-4% historically.
+Stocks have earned about 10-11% over time, though we can likely only expect 6-7% moving forward.
+Home prices generally grow at about the rate of inflation (more in some cities), which has been 3-4% historically.
 Bonds are paying shit right now because interest rates are so low.
 There is literally no legal combination of investments you can make that would come anywhere CLOSE to matching what you pay in credit card interest.

 No matter what you do, you are losing money if you have credit card debt.
 All investment combinations earn LESS than what credit cards charge.

-Make getting out of credit card debt 2017’s challenge.
+Make getting out of credit card debt your New Year’s resolution.